gardener/landscapercli/docs/examples/component-descriptor-blueprint/README.md

-# Echo Server Example Component Desciptor
+# Echo Server Example Component Descriptor

 This examples contains an installation with an inline blueprint.
 ## Steps